2026 Serbian parliamentary election: Election conditions

 After the election protests, the European Parliament adopted a resolution regarding the election in February 2024, calling for it to be internationally investigated.
 The Office for Democratic Institutions and Human Rights (ODIHR) also published a report on elections, concluding that it was marked with numerous irregularities and the abuse of public institutions.
 In response to ODIHR's recommendation of initiating further changes to improve election conditions, the National Assembly of Serbia formed a working body on improving election conditions in April 2024.
 At its first session, Nemanja Nenadić, the director of Transparency Serbia, was elected its chairman.
 Nenadić announced that the proposed changes would have to be voted by the National Assembly by July 2025.
 However, in February 2025, opposition parties and non-government organisations, such as Transparency Serbia and CRTA, left the working body on improving election conditions due to obstructions from the government.

 In response to the 2024 Belgrade City Assembly election, ODIHR published another report in which it concluded that the election was again marked by irregularities.
 ODIHR representatives further met with minister Jelena Žarić Kovačević and RIK representatives in September 2024.
 The representatives of opposition parties boycotted the public hearing of the Committee for Constitutional Issues and Legislation in January 2025, where the amendments of the Law on the Unified Voter List were presented, citing obstruction from the government to improve election conditions and the voter list.

+In May 2026, the National Assembly adopted changes to several election laws, dubbed Petrašinović's Laws, which were listed on ODIHR recommendations that were published after the 2023 parliamentary election.
+Despite this, the political opposition and non-governmental organisations criticised the changes.
+The European Commission welcomed the changes.
+ODIHR commented on the adoption of the laws, noting that major suggestions that were recommended several years ago still have not been addressed.
+This was also repeated by the director of Transparency Serbia.
+Brnabić, however, claims that the government adopted over 70% of ODIHR's recommendations.